 You will need:

-- Various containers to fill with water (you could try balloons, ice cube trays, jelly moulds or bowls)
+- Various containers to fill with water - be imaginative!
+You could try balloons, ice cube trays, jelly moulds and bowls)

-- Fruit juice/food colouring to colour and essences (e.g. peppermint, lemon) to add smell (optional)
+- Fruit juice/food colouring to colour and essences (e.g. peppermint, lemon) to add scents

-1. First you can have fun deciding what shapes you would like to create – for example you could fill balloons, an ice cube tray, jelly mould or a bowl with water to freeze.
+1. First, have fun deciding what shapes you would like to create – for example you could fill balloons, an ice cube tray, jelly mould or a bowl with water to freeze.

-2. Do you want to add some food colouring or juice to change the colour/add a smell and/or plastic animals, shapes to extend a theme or interest?
+2. In some of the vessels, add some food colouring or juice to change the colour and add a smell.
+Adding plastic animals, shapes can help you extend a theme or interest.